-This book contains two dozen self-coaching topics, spread across four themes:
+This book contains more than two dozen self-coaching topics, spread across four themes:

-- In Part 1, I explore how our limiting beliefs and associated behaviours let us down, specifically when we are with others.
+- In Part 1, I explore how limiting beliefs and associated behaviors let me down, specifically when I am with others.

 - In Part 2, I focus on the idea of realistic optimism and how it provides a better approach to making choices.

-- In Part 3, I explore how we think, how we feel, how we socialise and the physical aspects of our personal experience as we engage with our worlds.
+- In Part 3, I explore thinking, emotions, socializing, and the physical aspects of the personal experience of engaging with life.

 This book is the learning from my experience, shared using stories and examples.
 This book is the “If I was starting over story” but tossed into the blender with a bunch of realistic optimism and appreciation that “it’s the journey stupid”.
 It’s aimed at offering some sort of comfort and perhaps options for those on the edge of similar situations, and how they might endure and create better experiences for themselves and those they love.

 Who is Brad?

-I bring a wealth of personal and professional experience, as a father of five, as a lifestyle coach/mentor, as a facilitator and as a tech sector professional with 25 plus years’ experience.
+I bring a wealth of personal and professional experience, as a father of five, as an accredited coach/mentor, as a facilitator and as a tech sector professional with 25 plus years’ experience.

 My niche is to help others fall in love with their life again.